 In this article we aim to guide you to show that knowing your competition inside and out is very important.
-And, hopefully, showing you Competitive Analysis is so much more than SEO and keywords.
+And, hopefully, highlighting that Competitive Analysis is so much more than just SEO and keywords.

 Marketing people can sometimes get nervous about spying on their competitors and believe its best to just focus on their own business.
-Some will think that knowing your competition inside and out is a bit unethical, but nothing could be further from the truth when you do it the right way.
+Some will think that knowing your competition inside and out is a little unethical.
+However, nothing could be further from the truth when you do it the right way.

 A Highly competitive environment